Skip to the main content.

 A Final Restraining Order (“FRO”) issued is permanent.
 For the victim, there is relief.
 For the accused it can affect your employment, right to own hunting equipment, and relationship with your family and children.
 In addition, if there are children in the home, New Jersey’s Division of Child Protection and Permanency (DCPP) (previously “DYFS”) can be notified.
 You need to ensure that you have quality representation to protect your rights and your future.
 Many times it’s a two way street.
 The “victim” is sometimes the abuser.
 People can use Restraining Orders as a tool to gain an upper hand in divorce.
 Ensure protection of yourself and your family.

-Contact us immediately if you are considering a restraining order, or have had one placed against you.
+Contact Simon Law Group, LLC immediately if you are considering a restraining order, or have had one placed against you.

 CONTACT US